A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Introduction

 The JETSCAPE framework provides an ideal environment for carrying out multi-stage energy loss.
-The hard scattering is generated by \pythia\ 8~\cite{Sjostrand:2019zhc} with initial state radiation (ISR) and multiparton interaction (MPI)~\cite{PhysRevD.36.2019} turned on, and final state radiation (FSR) turned off.
-For the event wise simulations, the \trento\ model~\cite{Moreland:2014oya} sets up the initial conditions and the viscous hydrodynamic evolution is described by the (2+1)D MUSIC~\cite{Schenke_2010} model followed by Cooper-Frye prescription~\cite{Vovchenko_2022,McNelis_2021} which converts the fluid cells to hadrons on an isothermal hypersurface~\cite{Casalderrey_Solana_2017} at ${T_\mathrm{SW}}$= 151 MeV, where ${T_\mathrm{SW}}$ is the temperature of the plasma below which particlization~\cite{Huovinen_2012} occurs at a certain hypersurface.
+The hard scattering is generated by \pythia\ 8~\cite{Sjostrand:2019zhc} with initial state radiation (ISR) and multiparton interaction (MPI)~\cite{PhysRevD.36.2019} enabled, and final state radiation (FSR) disabled.
+For the event wise simulations, the \trento\ model~\cite{Moreland:2014oya} sets up the initial conditions and the viscous hydrodynamic evolution is described by the (2+1)D MUSIC~\cite{Schenke_2010} model.
+This is then followed by Cooper-Frye prescription~\cite{Vovchenko_2022,McNelis_2021} which converts the fluid cells to hadrons on an isothermal hypersurface~\cite{Casalderrey-Solana:2016jvj} at ${T_\mathrm{SW}}$= 151 MeV, where ${T_\mathrm{SW}}$ is the temperature of the plasma below which particlization~\cite{Huovinen_2012} occurs at a certain hypersurface.
 The jet energy loss induced by scattering is calculated in a succession of two stages: MATTER~\cite{Cao:2017qpx,Majumder:2013re} which takes care of the highly virtual phase (the first stage) while the low virtuality phase (the second stage), is handled concurrently by the LBT model~\cite{Liu:2021dpm,He:2015pra,Cao:2016gvr}.
 We have also employed the MARTINI~\cite{Schenke:2009gb,Shi:2022rja,Yazdi:2022bru} and the AdS/CFT model~\cite{Albacete_2008} in combination with the MATTER model to explore the low virtuality phase.
 The virtuality of the parton is defined as ${Q}^2 = p^{\mu}p_{\mu} - m^2$.
 The parton undergoes energy loss in two stages, when the virtuality of the parton, ${Q^{2} > Q^{2}_{\mathrm{SW}}}$, where ${Q_{\mathrm{SW}}}$ is the switching virtuality, the MATTER model handles the energy loss and the parton is transferred to the LBT model once ${Q^{2} \leq Q^{2}_{\mathrm{SW}}}$.
 In these calculations, the jet medium interaction includes inelastic medium-induced gluon radiation and a medium recoil.
 An extensive account of the comparison of the model to the existing jet-${R_{AA}}$ is already done~\cite{JETSCAPE:2022jer}, showing that the contribution of medium recoil is quite significant in the modification of jet-${R_{AA}}$ for a complete set of centrality classes ranging from the most central collisions to the peripheral collisions.
-This version of the JETSCAPE framework~\cite{Putschke:2019yrg} encompasses the modifications of a hard thermal-loop (HTL) ~\cite{Hidaka_2009} for fixed coupling ($\alpha_\mathrm{s}^\mathrm{fix}$), running coupling ($\alpha_\mathrm{s}$), and with a virtuality dependent factor, ${f(Q^{2})}$, that modulates the effective value of jet transport coefficient ($\hat{q}$).
-It also accounts for the reduced medium-induced emission in the high virtuality phase, due to coherence effects.
-The calculations based on the Hard Thermal Loop (HTL) considering weak-coupling approximation and the limits of high-temperature yield for a $\hat{q}$ is given as~\cite{He:2015pra},
+This version of the JETSCAPE framework~\cite{Putschke:2019yrg} encompasses the modifications of a Hard Thermal Loop (HTL)~\cite{Hidaka_2009} for fixed coupling ($\alpha_\mathrm{s}^\mathrm{fix}$), running coupling ($\alpha_\mathrm{s}$), and with a virtuality dependent factor, ${f(Q^{2})}$, that modulates the effective value of jet transport coefficient ($\hat{q}$).
+The jet transport coefficient $\hat{q}$ is the ratio of the average of the momentum squared (which is exchanged between the jet parton and the medium) to the unit interaction length traversed by the jet parton in a direction perpendicular to the momentum of the jet parton.
+The JETSCAPE also accounts for the reduced medium-induced emission in the high virtuality phase, arising from coherence effects.
+The calculations based on the HTL considering weak-coupling approximation and the limits of high-temperature yield for a $\hat{q}$ is given as~\cite{He:2015pra},